 What Is An Apostille

 An apostille is a specialized certificate issued to verify the authenticity of public documents to be used in countries that are members of the Hague Apostille Convention of 1961.
-This international treaty streamlines the process for verifying documents across different countries.
+This international treaty streamlines the process of verifying documents across different countries.
 Examples of documents that commonly require an apostille include birth certificates, marriage licenses, and educational diplomas.

 Governments issue apostilles through designated authorities, typically the Secretary of State in the U.S., to ensure that a document’s source is genuine.
 The apostille is affixed to the original document or an official copy.
 It contains details such as the country of issuance, the name of the document’s signatory, and the seal or stamp of the issuing authority.